 Most calorie trackers have a very small exercise database with limited ability for customization.

 If I eat back 189 calories to account for the physical activity I burned, there’s the risk I burned less than what the app says, meaning I may not be in a calorie deficit anymore if I eat back my exercise calories.

-In nutrition, we look at weekly averages for calories burned based on the duration of physical activity you are doing as well as the type of physical activity.
+In nutrition, we look at weekly averages for calories burned based on the duration and type of physical activity you are doing.

 Now you might be thinking but wait, I have a Fitbit and Apple watch that tells me how many calories I’m burning!

 I dug into the research to see how accurate these devices are and it seems that many devices are not estimating your calories burned accurately.
 There are a lot of discrepancies and therefore, many research studies question the use of these devices to estimate calories burned.

 But then again, everything is an estimation- the way calories are calculated and how many calories are burned.
 So utilizing these devices to encourage you to do physical activity is a plus in my book.

 Rather than focusing on the exact calories burned, focus on the amount of time you are completing a physical activity or the distance you are covering.